-As borders harden during pandemic, some countries look to hold onto their own food
+As borders harden during pandemic, some countries look to hold on to their own food

 “This is why the major exporters of the [Group of 20 industrialized nations] need to be clear in their commitments to maintaining open markets and trade,” he added, calling export bans “a blunt tool that causes blunt-force trauma.”

-So far, the West and many allies have made no moves to put up barriers to food exports — even as border closures and travel restrictions keep farmworkers from helping tend the fields.
+So far, the West and many allies have made no moves to put up barriers to food exports — even as border closures and travel restrictions keep farmworkers from tending the fields.

 President Trump has pushed American agricultural exports even as the United States became the center of the pandemic.
 Separately, a range of nations, including Australia, Canada, Chile and New Zealand, have pledged to keep trade and food flowing.

-David Laborde senior research fellow at the Washington-based Institute for Food Policy Research (IFFP) said there is no crisis yet, with global food stocks relatively high.
+David Laborde, senior research fellow at the Washington-based International Food Policy Research Institute (IFPRI), said there is no crisis yet, with global food stocks relatively high.
 So far less than 1 percent of the global food value, in calorie terms, is affected by the export restrictions.

 But he warned that the danger of a handful of nations imposing export quotas or moratoriums has a cascading effect that could clog global markets.